 I had a substantial breakfast at Cool Café.
 One can enjoy the sangria from a settee, at Moorish Café that offers multi-cuisine tapas.
 One may even go for the sandbar coupled with a cocktail at SkyCity Casino.
 One of the local’s favorite is Hanuman restaurant that provides a blend of Thai, Indian and Noyna Cuisine.
 I even tried the fresh oysters at Yots.

 Another excellent location can be Hilton Darwin that is multicultural and offers entertainment and shopping hub.
 Even to have a local experience, one may stay at Wildman Wilderness Lodge.

 I visited Mindil Beach Market, held from Thursdays up until Sundays starting from March up until November.
 It is a vibrant blend of lifestyles and foods from across the world this open-air market.
-It is a place that my friend Luke, who runs https://hemplifetoday.com.
-He is an avid health food aficionado seeing he owns a CBD oil company.
-He loves all the fresh food and spices you can get at markets like this and recommended checking it out.
 I even attended the festival in Darwin, held every August and provide a lot of outdoor activities and events along with theatre and music.